DrMin14/SSE-engine/README.md

-# test
-SDL simple example

-This project is an example of learning SDLlib.
+﻿This project is an example of learning SDLlib
 This project is a free license.
 So you can analyze and use it freely.
 (and a quack made it 👀)